 - Experiencing ourselves as love.

-- Focusing on love rather than on appearances.
+- Focusing on the essence of others rather than on their appearances.

 - Walking through life more lightly.